wyattscarpenter/util/readme.txt

 I consider these scripts too trivial to fall under copyright.
 However, I am not a lawyer, so if I do actually hold a copyright on these scripts, I release them into the public domain under CC0.
 See https://creativecommons.org/publicdomain/zero/1.0/ for more information.

 The name of this collection is a small joke, as "util" is generally regarded by programmers to be a terribly uninformative name for anything.
+This collection is dedicated to Jeremy Bentham, the inventor of usefulness.